MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 ### Revising the Output query

 When you go back to the **CSV Files** query, you'll notice that the last step is giving you an error that reads `The column 'Column1' of the table wasn't found`.
 The reason behind this error is that the previous state of the query was performing an operation against a column by the name **Column1**.
 But due to the changes made to the **Transform Sample file** query, this column no longer exists.
-To learn more about errors, see [Working with Errors](working-with-errors.md).
+To learn more about errors, see [Dealing with Errors](dealing-with-errors.md).

 ![Output query with step level error](images/me-combine-files-csv-column-name-error.png)